What is Double Opt-in?

 Note: this can only be changed for manual lists, not for lists imported automatically from your ecommerce store.

-Once you’re on the list’s page, scroll approximately halfway down until you find the blue “customise form” button.
+Once you’re on the list’s page, scroll approximately halfway down until you find the blue “Get Embed form” button on the right hand side.

 Clicking on this link will take you to the list’s settings where you can either enable or disable double opt-in.